emmajanedrews/base-template/_posts/2012-11-15-determine-if-the-neighborhood-value-is-there.md

 The best way to evaluate a particular neighborhood is write up a checklist of desirable aspects before you ever enter that neighborhood!

 Below, I provide you with typical features (in alphabetical order) to check out.
-However, you should add as much detail as possible to that list since everyone has different needs and wants.
-• Association fees (if applicable)
-• Closeness to parks and recreation for the kids
+However, you should add as much detail as possible to that list since everyone has different needs and wants.• Association fees (if applicable)• Closeness to parks and recreation for the kids• Crime rate• Length of commute to work• Noisy pets (barking dogs, etc.)• Property taxes.• Proximity to busy streets or main thoroughfares.• Proximity to mall, shops, restaurants, etc.• Reputation of school district• Sidewalks and running trails throughout the neighborhood.• Type of families in the neighborhood, etc.
-• Crime rate
-• Length of commute to work
-• Noisy pets (barking dogs, etc.)
-• Property taxes.
-• Proximity to busy streets or main thoroughfares.
-• Proximity to mall, shops, restaurants, etc.
-• Reputation of school district
-• Sidewalks and running trails throughout the neighborhood.
-• Type of families in the neighborhood, etc.

 The list above has all the "objective" features of a neighborhood; that is, you can measure them, for the most part, by facts and figures.